-At December 31, 2022, our executive officers and directors held and/or controlled (including by way of the proxy granted to Mr. Taubman by certain executive officers of Blackstone in connection with the spin-off) 25.3% of the voting power of PJT Partners Inc. with regard to the election and removal of directors, and 34.0% of the voting power of PJT Partners Inc. with regard to all other matters presented to stockholders of PJT Partners Inc. At December 31, 2022, our Class B common stockholders held 29.7% of the voting power of PJT Partners Inc. with regard to the election and removal of directors, and 39.4% of the voting power of PJT Partners Inc., with regard to the election and removal of directors, and 39.4% of the voting power of PJT Partners Inc., with regard to all other matters presented to stockholders of PJT Partners Inc. As a result, our Class B common stockholders, including Mr. Taubman, have the ability to exercise influence over the outcome of all matters requiring stockholders of an opportunity to receive a premium for their common stock as part of a sale of our Company and might ultimately affect the market price of our Class A common stock.
-Moreover, our Class B common stockholders, including Mr. Taubman, have the ability to exercise influence over the outcome of director elections and removals as well.
+At December 31, 2023, our executive officers and directors held and/or controlled (including by way of the proxy granted to Mr. Taubman by certain executive officers of Blackstone in connection with the spin-off) 25.5% of the voting power of PJT Partners Inc. with regard to the election and removal of directors, and 34.2% of the voting power of PJT Partners Inc. with regard to all other matters presented to stockholders of PJT Partners Inc. At December 31, 2023, our Class B common stockholders held 29.6% of the voting power of PJT Partners Inc. with regard to the election and removal of directors, and 39.6% of the voting power of PJT Partners Inc., with regard to all other matters presented to stockholders of PJT Partners Inc. As a result, our Class B common stockholders, including Mr. Taubman, have the ability to exercise influence over the outcome of all matters requiring stockholder approval, including those related to equity compensation plans, certain related party transactions, and certain significant issuances of Class A common stock and other significant transactions, such as those involving a change of control or sale of all or substantially all of our assets.
+This concentration of ownership could deprive our Class A stockholders of an opportunity to receive a premium for their common stock as part of a sale of our Company and might ultimately affect the market price of our Class A common stock.
+Moreover, our Class B common stockholders, including Mr. Taubman, have the ability to exercise increased influence over the outcome of director elections and removals as well.

-Additionally, as of December 31, 2022, our Class B common stockholders own 37.7% of the Partnership Units.
+Additionally, as of December 31, 2023, our Class B common stockholders own 39.3% of the Partnership Units.
 Because they hold all or a portion of their economic ownership interest in our business directly in PJT Partners Holdings LP, rather than through PJT Partners Inc., our Class B common stockholders may have conflicting interests with holders of shares of our Class A common stock.
-For example, if PJT Partners Holdings LP makes distributions to PJT Partners Inc., the limited partners of PJT Partners Holdings LP makes distributions to PJT Partners Inc., the limited partners of PJT Partners Holdings LP will also be entitled to receive such distributions pro rata in accordance with the percentages of their respective partnership interests in PJT Partners Holdings LP and their preferences as to the timing and amount of any such distributions may differ from those of our public stockholders.
+For example, if PJT Partners Holdings LP makes distributions to PJT Partners Inc., the limited partners of PJT Partners Holdings LP will also be entitled to receive such distributions pro rata in accordance with the percentages of their respective partnership interests in PJT Partners Holdings LP and their preferences as to the timing and amount of any such distributions may differ from those of our public stockholders.
 Our Class B common stockholders may also have different tax positions from us that could influence their decisions regarding whether and when to dispose of assets, especially in light of the existence of the tax receivable agreement that we entered into in connection with the spin-off, whether and when to incur new indebtedness, and whether and when PJT Partners Inc. should terminate the tax receivable agreement and accelerate its obligations thereunder.
 In addition, the structuring of future transactions may take into consideration these Partnership Unit holders' tax or other considerations even where no similar benefit would accrue to us.